shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 | vim | a "New and iMproved" version of vi |
 | gvim | a version of vim with a graphical user interface (a little easier to learn, but will lead to bad habits) |

-All three version use the same basic commands and have the same basic structure.<br>
+* All three version use the same basic commands and have the same basic structure.

-vim/gvim are available on most operating systems (Windows, Linux, OSX, etc).<br>
+* vim/gvim are available on most operating systems (Windows, Linux, OSX, etc).

-Since gvim opens a new window, it does not always work when logging in remotely (e.g. ssh, putty.org)<br>
+* Since gvim opens a new window, it does not always work when logging in remotely (e.g. ssh, putty.org)

  How to start editing a file:
 ```